 Spotting Accounting Shenanigans with AI

 Hey, it’s Matt.
-You’re reading AI Stack, a bi-monthly interview series exploring how investors are adopting AI.
-This week:
+You’re reading AI Stack, an interview series exploring how investors are adopting AI.
+In this edition:

 🕵️♂️ The CEO of Transparently.ai, Hamish Macalister, PhD, on identifying red flags with AI.